-Lines 577-583: Many barriers to voting can be addressed by engaging with and integrating voters with disabilities into every step of the voting process.
-Widespread integration, engagement, and involvement of the disability community in the voting process will help to promote accessibility to voting for voters with disabilities, BY LEVERAGING EXPERTISE AND LIVED EXPERIENCE WITH DISABILITY THAT MOST ELECTION ADMINISTRATORS DO NOT HAVE AND CAN INNOVATE PRACTICAL SOLUTIONS TO ACCESSIBILITY BARRIERS.
-As the disability community says, "nothing about us, without us" (this motto, originally in Latin, has a long political history; the international disability rights community began using it in the 1990's).
+Lines 578-581: Many barriers to voting can be addressed by engaging with and integrating voters with disabilities into every step of the voting process.
+Widespread integration, engagement, and involvement of the disability community in the voting process will help to promote accessibility to voting for voters with disabilities, BY LEVERAGING EXPERTISE AND LIVED EXPERIENCE WITH DISABILITY THAT MOST ELECTION ADMINISTRATORS DO NOT HAVE AND CAN CREATE PRACTICAL SOLUTIONS TO ACCESSIBILITY BARRIERS.